The databases operate a little differently than Google. Here are some tips to get better results quickly and spend less time searching.

 Ex. "united states" Ex. "supply chain"

 5. * -- When you use *, you get more hits/results, but they may be less accurate. * searches for all forms of a word at once.

 Ex. econo* = economic, economics, economies, economy, economical, etc.

 Ex. financ* = finance, finances, financial, etc. whereas finance* = finance, finances

 6. NOT --When you NOT words, you get less hits/results, but they are more accurate.
-I NOT a term that I want to weed out of a result list.
+You can NOT a term that you want to weed out of a result list.

 Ex. "yum brands" NOT delicious Ex. alcohol NOT prohibition

 7. Mix and Match-- You can mix and match these tips

 Ex. (statistic* OR demographic*) AND suppl* AND "united states" AND exxon

 Ex. ("social responsiblity" OR csr OR ethic*) AND starbucks